IepIweidieng/TJAPlayer3/tja.md

     * `l` / (*Proposal*) `<`, **l**ess than ("\<") the given requirement
 * `EXAM<exam-requirement-index-specifier>:<enum-str-requirement>, <comma-separated-list-number-pass-and-gold-requirements>, <enum-str-range>` &mdash; TJAPlayer3-f
   * The elements of `<comma-separated-list-number-pass-and-gold-requirements>` are pairs of `<number-pass-requirement>, <number-gold-requirement>` for each song specified by [the `#NEXTSONG` command](#nextsong).
+  * Corresponding to the per-song&ndash;scoped usage in TJAPlayer3-Develop-ReWrite & OpenTaiko (0auBSQ).
 * `EXAMGAUGE:<number-pass-requirement>, <number-gold-requirement>, <enum-str-range>` &mdash; TJAPlayer3-f
   * The `<enum-str-requirement>` is implicitly fixed to `g`.
   * Corresponding to the `EXAM1:` command in TJAPlayer3-Develop-ReWrite & OpenTaiko (0auBSQ).